straup/reverse-geoplanet/README.md

 		"stat":"ok"
 	}

+Do you see the part where the `name` attribute contains the country name twice?
+The part where it says "Mission Dolores, San Francisco, CA, _US,_ United States"?
+That's actually I bug that I am responsible for back, so many moons ago, when I still worked at Flickr.
+I'm sorry.
+It hurts every time I see it...

 By default reverse-geoplanet outputs JSON and is expected to be run more as a service for other robots rather than a website for humans.
 You can force results to be returned as HTML by specifying the *inline=1* argument.
 For example:

 	http://example.com/reverse-geoplanet/www/?lat=37.765219&lon=-122.419787&inline=1

-And do you see the part where the `name` attribute contains the country name twice?
-The part where it says "Mission Dolores, San Francisco, CA, _US,_ United States"?
-That's actually I bug that I am responsible for back, so many moons ago, when I still worked at Flickr.
-I'm sorry.
-It hurts every time I see it...

 PHP
 --